 There is no one single factor that can cause schizophrenia claims research studies.
 It is believed to be an interaction between genes and environmental factors which also include psychosocial factors and can lead to this mental disorder.

-Environmental factors: The role of environmental and social factors in increasing your risk of schizophrenia is not much talked about.
+The role of environmental and social factors in increasing your risk of schizophrenia is not much talked about.
 Studies have revealed that environmental stressors such as childhood trauma, social isolation, and minority ethnicity are linked to this mental disorder.
-Also, social stressors such as discrimination or economic adversity can predispose an individual to paranoid or delusional thinking, increasing the risk of schizophrenia.

 Symptoms Of Schizophrenia